KevinWMatthews/blog_jekyll/_drafts/generators-in-python.md

         return item
 ```

-could be rewritten like this:
+can be rewritten like this:

 ```python
 class Iterable: